jxxcarlson/elm-notebook/README.md

 access to a vector of random numbers in the range [0,1]: on each tick of the clock.
 This is illustrated by the next animation, a simulation of [gambler's ruin](https://youtu.be/JE0Fz9YGh8Q).

+## About notebooks

+Notebooks can be public or private.